Updated on December 14, 2021. Medical content reviewed by Dr. Shatha Atiya.

 - Patients under 18 years old must have a designated and registered caregiver applying on their behalf.

 - All applicants must be Missouri residents.

-- A qualified medical marijuana doctor in MO must diagnose you with one of the qualifying conditions for a medical card in Missouri.
+- Patients must be diagnosed with one of the qualifying conditions for a medical card in Missouri.

 - Patients must have a complete physician certification form before starting the application process.

 What are the qualifying conditions for a medical card in Missouri?